MarinaDataAnalyst/LinkedIn_Customer_Engagement/README.md

   - Engaging post formats
   - Measurable performance tracking
 - Content was irregular, untargeted, and under-performed versus industry benchmarks.
-- Ongoing EU regulatory changes (sanctions, whistleblower protection, CSRD, etc.) presented an opportunity for thought-leadership that was not fully leveraged.
+- Ongoing EU regulatory changes presented an opportunity for thought-leadership that was not fully leveraged.

 ---